This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 CB Insights, February 26, 2015

 For disruption to occur, it only takes one determined startup with a long-term vision spanning two or more decades.
-The disruptive force of innovation only required one Amazon for books, one Spotify for music, and one Netflix for entertainment.
-After over two decades since the founding of Xoom and over a decade since the launch of Wise (formerly TransferWise), the cross-border money transfer industry still does not know which fintech company will be such a disruptor.
-However, a decade of keen observation in this fiercely competitive space gives us a reasonable understanding of which ones still have a chance, which ones don’t, and why some fintechs are no longer around.
+The disruptive force of innovation only requires one Amazon for books, one Spotify for music, and one Netflix for entertainment.
+After over two decades since Xoom’s founding, the first fintech in this space, two fintechs ended up ahead of the pack.
+More than a decade of keen observations in this fiercely competitive space has given us a reasonable understanding of what made Wise and Remitly so far ahead of others, and why some fintechs are no longer around.

 Continue Reading